richardgaywood/paydata.org/content/houserules/magic/summoning.md

 You have to have the associated trinket on your person to call the bound spirit.

-At any time, you can bind a number of spirits with a total force equal to 2x your Charisma.
+At any time, a summoner can bind a number of spirits with a total force equal to 2× their Charisma.

 Remove the following bound spirit services:

 * Spell sustaining
 * Spell binding

 Change Aid Alchemy, Sorcery and Study: instead of a flat bonus to your roll equal to the spirit’s Force, treat this as a standard Shadowrun teamwork roll.
-The spirit rolls (Force\*2) dice.
+The spirit rolls (2×Force) dice.
 Each hit on that test contributes a bonus die to the magician’s test and raises the mage’s limit by 1.
 The maximum number of bonuses is equal to the magician’s skill rank.

 *Example: Alice the mage has summoned Bob the Force 4 fire spirit.
 Alice asks Bob to help her cast a Fireball.
 Alice has Spellcasting 4 (she’s a novice.)
-Bob rolls F\*2=8 dice, scoring 5 hits (lucky Bob!).
+Bob rolls F×2=8 dice, scoring 5 hits (lucky Bob!).
 That would get Alice 5 bonus dice, but she has Spellcasting 4, so she can only get 4 dice.*

+[^1]: thanks to [u/mitsayantan](https://www.reddit.com/r/Shadowrun/comments/hmdtyh/shadowrun_gms_be_like/fxafv3k/?utm_source=share&utm_medium=ios_app&utm_name=iossmf) for this idea.